 What kind of environment is the WP Basic account?

 How many sites does the WP Basic plan allow for?

 How much data bandwidth does the WP Basic have?

 How much storage does it come with?

 How many databases can I have?

-Does 1&1 include a domain name with the WP Basic package?
+Is there a free domain name included with the WP Basic account?

-Does the WP Basic come with one-click installs of major systems?
+Does the WP Basic come with any email addresses for my blog?